bketelsen/wsldev/content/posts/wsl-docker-k8s-joins-the-party.md

 > \>>> Nunix out <<<

-## Bonus 1: Built-in Docker K8s connectivity
+## \[DEPRECATED] Bonus 1: Built-in Docker K8s connectivity

+**INFORMATION: after the Docker Desktop for Windows v2.1.6.0, the workaround below is no more needed.
+The `kubectl` command will successfully connect to the K8s cluster, even with the DNS entry `kubernetes.docker.internal` pointing to `127.0.0.1`.**

 In the steps above, we added a K8s on WSL, however what about the Docker Desktop K8s?
 Can we connect to it from WSL?

 Well, yes we can!
 And except for one little trick, the process is actually very straight forward: